pyscf/pyscf.github.io/source/user/qmmm.rst

 In the Quantum Mechanics - Molecular Mechanics (QM/MM) method, the system is divided into a QM region and an MM region.
-Different QM/MM models mainly differ in the treatment of the interaction between QM and MM regions.
+QM/MM models mainly differ in the treatment of the interaction between QM and MM regions.

 The :mod:`qmmm` module implements the electronic embedding model,